-Just so you know, NewToSki may collect a share of sales or other compensation from the links on this page but you will never pay more (often less).
+We may collect a share of sales or other compensation from the links on this page.

-The DIN setting that can be found on your ski bindings is an industry-wide scale that sets the release force for ski bindings on an impact.
+The DIN setting that can be found on your ski bindings and is an industry-wide scale that sets the release force for ski bindings on an impact.
 To help reduce the risk of injury, ski bindings are designed to release in the event of a fall.

 Advanced or expert skiers have a higher release force because their skiing style is more aggressive and the ski is exposed to more forces.